Seçil Yaylalı

 workshops supported by AsiloBianco, Open Studio Days Galata, arttransponder, Berlin, and Gudran Association for Art and Development, Alexandria

 Molasses making dates back to very ancient times; likely, it was already part of the food culture of the civilization of Hittites, which was in power for more than 1000 years between BC 18th - BC 8th through a huge empire that included north-central Anatolia, Mesopotamia, and north-western Syria.
-Their language has been discovered only 3000 years after they disappeared; they used different kinds of characters, among which quite symbolic hieroglyphs.
-One of them corresponds to the word “love” and the action “to love” and consists of two persons facing and looking at each other.
+Their language was discovered only 3000 years after they disappeared; they used different kinds of characters, among which quite symbolic hieroglyphs.
+One corresponds to the word “love” and the action “to love” and consists of two persons facing and looking at each other.

 Love to Love candy was designed as a thin and light sweet that people can package, envelope, and send as a present around the world to spread loving messages.